parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-4/repo/README.txt

 Compilation-------------------------------------------------------------------

-	To compile SimpleMOC-kernel with default settings, use the following command (assuming you have a suitable OpenMP offloading compiler like icpc):
+	To compile SimpleMOC-kernel with default settings, use the following command (assuming a compiler supporting OpenMP offloading is available, like GCC with appropriate flags):

 	>$ make